-NOTE If the Government of the Province of Ontario amends "Holiday" to include Heritage Day, such holiday shall be a holiday herein.
+NOTE If the Government of the Province of Ontario amends "Holiday" to include Heritage Day and/or Remembrance Day, such holiday(s) shall be a holiday herein.

 Should any of the above holidays occur on a Saturday or Sunday, such holiday shall be observed on the Monday and/or Tuesday following unless changed by mutual agreement between the Employer and the Union.
 No work shall be performed on Labour Day except to save life, limb, or property.